-Power Supply Socket
+Power Supply Sockets

-The power socket is on the rear panel.
+There are two power sockets on the rear panel of each switch.
 The standard power socket is for the AC power cord.
+The socket labeled "RPS" is for the optional Redundant Power Supply (RPS).

-Figure 1-5 Power Supply Socket
+Figure 1-5 Power Supply Sockets